 Nothing gives you a greater sense of freedom than riding a motorcycle on the open road.
 No one knows better than a motorcycle accident lawyer how one wrong move by a careless driver can take away your feeling of freedom forever.

 If you were injured in a motorcycle wreck caused by a negligent driver, don’t wait until it’s too late to learn about your options for compensation.
 Motorcycle accidents often result in more serious injuries than those involving full-size vehicles.
 The more severe your injuries are, the higher your medical bills will be.
 Your injury probably means extended periods of recovery during which you can’t work.
-A motorcycle accident attorney from Quirk Reed can help you get the compensation you need to get through a financially and emotionally challenging time.
+An Oakland motorcycle accident lawyer from Quirk Reed can help you get the compensation you need to get through a financially and emotionally challenging time.

 California Motorcycle Fatality Statistics